DhaniAL-G/SmartPhone-Compare/README.md

 This app is still under Development.
-DB version is on going
+DB version is on going..